How to Stake TAO

 After staking, your TAO balance grows with each block.
 Here's how to track it:

-Validator ranks shift as network conditions change — moving stake from underperforming validators to higher-ranked ones compounds yield over time.
-With Stakao strategies, rebalancing happens automatically every day.
+Validator ranks shift as network conditions change; moving stake from underperforming validators to higher-ranked ones compounds yield over time.
+With Stakao strategies, rebalancing happens automatically every 24 hours.
 You can also track everything from the Stakao dashboard.

 Unstaking TAO

-- -Stakao makes it seamless — If you staked via Stakao, you can trigger unstaking directly from the dashboard — no CLI or manual extrinsic needed.
+- -Stakao makes it seamless: If you staked via Stakao, you can trigger unstaking directly from the dashboard, with no CLI or manual extrinsic needed.

 Common